-These benefits explained above can help to offset the initial plan setup fee and even help the employer to save substantially in the long term.
+These benefits explained above can help offset the initial plan setup fee and even help the employer save substantially in the long term.
 However, before setting up a plan, employers need to look at the potential drawbacks of a Section 125 plan.
 There are a few disadvantages for both employees and employers.

 - Employees have a limited time frame to use their funds.
 Section 125 plan participants must use the funds during the plan year, or those funds will be lost.
-Thus, employees need to plan on how they will utilize their funding.
+Thus, employees need to plan how they will utilize their funding.